Skip to main content

 Example clinical scenario

 A woman attends her routine fetal anomaly scan at 20 weeks.
-During the scan the sonographer identifies an anomaly in the chest.
+During the scan, the sonographer identifies an anomaly in the chest.
 The stomach appears to be partially above the diaphragm and the heart appears pushed towards the baby’s right side.
-The sonographer suspects a congenital diaphragmatic hernia (CDH) and refers to antenatal clinic for ongoing management.
+The sonographer suspects a congenital diaphragmatic hernia (CDH) and refers the case to antenatal clinic for ongoing management.

 When to consider genomic testing